datadraco/SQL-Guide/README.md

 `MIN` / `MAX`: Returns the lowest / highest value within a given column.

 `AVG`: Calculates the average of the values within a given column.

+## Useful Functions

+`LENGTH(string)`: Finds the number of characters in a given string including spaces.

+`DATEDIFF(datepart, date1, date2)`: Performs date1 - date2 and gives the result in the form of the selected datepart (in mysql, there is no datepart argument and it calculates in days).

 ## Join Operations & Logic